prateekjain98/exprosoftech/src/content/sections/about-banner.md

   name: Adam Watson
   designation: Founder and CEO.
   content: |
-    Welcome to Fortify!
+    Welcome to Greymetre!
 Our team is dedicated to safeguarding your data with the most advanced security solutions available.
 In today's digital age, data security is not just a necessity all share.
 ---